temporalio/documentation/docs-src/concepts/what-is-an-update.md

 :::note

-Workflow Updates are disabled by default.
+Workflow Updates are currently disabled by default on Temporal Server.

-To enable `UpdateWorkflowExecution` API, set the [frontend.enableUpdateWorkflowExecution](https://github.com/temporalio/temporal/blob/main/common/dynamicconfig/constants.go) dynamic config value to `true`.
+To enable the `UpdateWorkflowExecution` API, set the [frontend.enableUpdateWorkflowExecution](https://github.com/temporalio/temporal/blob/main/common/dynamicconfig/constants.go) dynamic config value to `true`.

 For example, to enable Workflow Updates with the Temporal CLI, pass the value when executing the `temporal` command: